Aga Kubish ARE

-Born in Poland, Aga Kubish is a graduate of the Warsaw University of Technology and the Polish-Japanese Institute of Information Technology, and currently lives in North Somerset.
+Born in Poland, Aga Kubish ARE is a graduate of the Warsaw University of Technology and the Polish-Japanese Institute of Information Technology, and currently lives in North Somerset.
 A fine artist and illustrator, her unique and easily recognisable style can be described as both botanical and architectural.

 In March 2020, after a few years of illustration and digital graphics, Aga was turned to printmaking.
 Fascinated with carving, large scale lino blocks and detailed fine lines she found her new way of artistic expression.
 Searching for a balance between light and shadows linoprinting brings a new form of exploration to her artworks.